By Stacy Dibbern

 Annual Catholic Appeal Manager

-We have other important goals that we’re trying to reach here in the Diocese: $3 million and 10,000 volunteer hours.
-So far, we have raised $2,437,186, and 100 volunteers have donated 2,500 hours of their time.
-If you are interested in learning more about volunteer opportunities, we’re having a Volunteer Fair at the Bishop Marshall Center at St. Michael’s Cathedral on June 11th from 5-7 p.m.
-We will have on hand representatives from several of our Annual Catholic Appeal supported agencies with information about their programs as well as opportunities for folks to find out how and where they can volunteer.
+On June 11th, the Diocese is hosting a Volunteer Fair at the Bishop Marshall Center at St. Michael’s Cathedral from 5-7 p.m.
+We will have on hand representatives from several of our ACA supported agencies with information about their programs as well as opportunities for folks to find out how and where they can volunteer.
 Light refreshments will be served.
 If you’re interested in learning more about this event, please email me at firstname.lastname@example.org or call me at (413) 452.0670.